Gisin holds off Shiffrin to win Olympic Alpine combined

-Lindsey Vonn, the leader after the downhill portion, made a mistake early in the slalom and didn’t finish in what was likely the final race of her Winter Games career.
+Lindsey Vonn, the leader after the downhill portion, made a mistake early in the slalom and didn’t finish in what’s likely the final race of her Winter Games career.

-Gisin finished in a combined time of 2 minutes, 20.90 seconds to eclipse the silver-medalist Shiffrin by 0.97 seconds in overcast conditions and with the artificial lights turned on for extra visibility.
-Wendy Holdener of Switzerland was 1.44 seconds back to earn the bronze.
+Gisin turned in a nearly flawless performance as she finished in a combined time of 2 minutes, 20.90 seconds to eclipse the silver-medalist Shiffrin by 0.97 seconds.
+Wendy Holdener of Switzerland earned the bronze.

-“I tried to put my heart into that run,” Gisin said.
-“It’s insane.”

-And another medal for the Gisin household.
-Her older sister, Dominique, finished in a tie for downhill gold four years ago in Sochi.

-“It’s a nice way to end the Olympics,” said Shiffrin, who narrowly missed a podium spot in the slalom, finishing fourth.
-“I started off with a bang and ending with a medal on the podium is really cool.”

-After crossing the finish line, Gisin celebrated with exuberance as Shiffrin clapped for her.
-Gisin was in third position after the downhill leg and had a 1.21-second advantage over Shiffrin.
+After crossing the finish line, Gisin pumped her right ski pole in exuberance as Shiffrin clapped for her.
+Gisin was in third position after the downhill leg and had a 1.22-second advantage over Shiffrin.

 Gisin was able to hold off Shiffrin, who’s one of the world’s best slalom skiers.
 It shouldn’t be a surprise, given that Gisin came up as a slalom racer and captured a silver medal in the combined at the world championships last February.

-Holdener added bronze to the silver she won in the slalom last week.
-To be on the podium with a friend and teammate?
-A priceless experience.

-“It’s so nice to celebrate with her,” Holdener said of Gisin.
-“She just skied so good today.”

-Going last and wearing her neon-colored shin guards, Vonn hooked a tip on the gate, ending her day.
+Going last and wearing her neon-colored shin guards, Vonn made a mistake that ended her day.

 Vonn also led after the downhill leg at the 2010 Vancouver Games.
 She didn’t finish the slalom that time.